rmariano/itarch/posts/exploring-generators-and-coroutines.rst

-We will review the main changes in Python that relate to generators and asynchronous programming, starting with PEP-255_ (Simple Generators), PEP-342_ (Coroutines via Enhanced Generators), PEP-380_ (Syntax for delegating to a Sub-Generator), and finishing at PEP-525_ (Asynchronous Generators).
+We will review the main changes in Python that relate to generators and asynchronous programming, starting with PEP-255_ (Simple Generators), PEP-342_ (Coroutines via Enhanced Generators), PEP-380_ (Syntax for delegating to a Sub-Generator), and finishing with PEP-525_ (Asynchronous Generators).

 ..
 TEASER_END